agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

 Remember the example of :ref:`simultaneous abstraction <simultaneous-abstraction>` from above.
-A simultaneous rewrite / pattern-matching ``with`` is to be understood as being nested.
+A simultaneous rewrite / pattern matching ``with`` is to be understood as being nested.
 That is to say that the type refinements introduced by the first case analysis may be necessary to type the following ones.